spreak/SanFrancisco/README.md

-# San Francisco font from Apple
+# Famous SanFrancisco font from Apple
 Check LICENSE for licensing.

-Use only if you own a macOS or iPhone device.
+- Mono
+- Compact
+- Pro
+  - Display
+  - Rounded
+  - Text
+  - Variable

+I do not own any license or copyrights for SanFrancisco fonts from Apple.